JamieJQuinn/Melvin.py/README.md

 ## Getting help

-If you are interested in using Melvin.py or are trying to figure out how to use it, please feel free to ask questions and get in touch!
-Please bear in mind that this is still a WIP and all documentation and functionality is subject to rapid change.
+If you are interested in using Melvin.py or are trying to figure out how to use it, please feel free to ask questions and get in touch via email (jamiejquinn [at] jamiejquinn.com)!

 ## Contributing